kanedaaaa/creatures-contract/README.md

 # creatures-contract

-**Very very exchausted to write long README, so here is the basic rules of minting and project structure:**

 ## RULES

 User has to burn 450 ERC20 Croakens tokens, and 2 ERC721 Swampverse NFT to mint 1 ERC721A Creature NFT.